Capital expenditures

 Infrasturcture Capital Expenditures

 According to Art.
 87e (4) of the Basic Law, the Federal Republic of Germany (Federal Government) guarantees that “in the expansion and maintenance of the rail network [...] the common good is to be taken into account.”
 The Federal Government fulfills this infrastructure mandate by making funds available for capital expenditures.
-The legal basis is the German Railway Foundation Act and the Federal Rail Infrastructure Expansion Act.
+The legal basis is the German Railway Foundation Act and the Federal Rail Infrastructure Expansion Act (BSWAG).
 The funds are generally granted as non-repayable investment grants.
 We also invest a considerable amount of DB funds.
+Since the amendment of the BSWAG, the Federal Government can also support expenses under certain conditions, in particular for the maintenance and repair of infrastructure.

 Investment grants are provided for the acquisition or manufacture of property, plant and equipment.